DOsozOS/AGV_ITESM_2021/SIMULATED_SENSOR_FUSION_AGV/README.md

 	cd ~/ORB_SLAM2/Examples/ROS/ORB_SLAM2
 	rosrun ORB_SLAM2 Stereo1 /home/diegoosorio/ORB_SLAM2/Vocabulary/ORBvoc.txt /home/diegoosorio/ORB_SLAM2/Examples/ROS/ORB_SLAM2/Asus1.yaml false /home/diegoosorio/ORB_SLAM2/Examples/ROS/ORB_SLAM2/src/maps true
 4 - Run the pure pursuit controller (in the SIMULATED_SENSOR_FUSION_AGV directory)

 	python PURE_PURSUIT_CONTROLLER.py
 5 - Run the button controller (in the SIMULATED_SENSOR_FUSION_AGV directory)

 	python CONTROL_INTEGRADO.py
 5 - Run the odometry algorithm which is the main program of this simulation (in the SIMULATED_SENSOR_FUSION_AGV directory)

 	python ODOMETRY_ALGORITHM.py
 6 - Once done, run the ROUTE_FOLLOW_PLOT.py in order to get a visual file of what actually happened.

 Every simulation result will be saved inside the simulation files folder

+You can download the map files from mega: https://mega.nz/folder/U4BTSCTR#Pz4S0KjTeyhFtC5opw87_Q Do not hesitate to contact me in case of any doubt: diegoosorio0000@gmail.com